How To Grip The Kettlebell – Part I - Strong As Hec

 Talk soon.

 P.S.
-In part 2 of how to grip a kettlebell.
-I reveal 3 particular grips to use depending on the kettlebell exercises you're practicing.
+When you get a chance... check out how to grip a kettlebell: part 2 where I reveal 3 particular grips to use depending on the kettlebell exercises you're practicing.